Umpire (baseball): Duties and positions

-In a game officiated by two or more umpires, the umpire in chief (usually the home plate umpire) is the umpire who is in charge of the entire game.
-This umpire calls balls and strikes, calls fair balls, foul balls short of first/third base, and makes most calls concerning the batter or concerning baserunners near home plate.
+The umpire-in-chief, usually called the home plate umpire, is stationed behind home plate and calls balls and strikes, calls fair balls, foul balls short of first/third base, and makes most calls concerning the batter or concerning baserunners near home plate.
 To avoid injury, the home plate umpire wears similar equipment to the catcher, including mask, chest protector, leg guards and shoes with extra protection added over the laces.
 If another umpire leaves the infield to cover a potential play in foul ground or in the outfield, then the plate umpire may move to cover a potential play near second or third base.
-(The umpire-in-chief should not be confused with the crew chief, who is often a different umpire; see below.)
 In the event that an umpire is injured and only three remain, the second base position will generally be left vacant.